 Inventory data-center assets

-Map dependencies among data-center resources
+Map dependencies among data center resources

-Preparation also includes mapping out dependencies in the data center.
+Meanwhile, a successful decommission includes mapping out dependencies in the data center.
 The older a data center is, the more dependencies you are likely to find.

 It’s important to segment what’s in the data center so that you can move things in orderly phases and limit the risk of something going wrong, says Andrew Wertkin, chief strategy officer with BlueCat Networks, a networking connectivity provider that helps companies migrate to the cloud.
 “Ask how can I break this into phases that are independent – meaning ‘I can’t move that app front-end because it depends on this database,’” Wertkin says.

 For example, let’s consider a wide area network (WAN).
 Each connection point is often optimized.
 When you start to disassemble the network, you need to know who is getting what in terms of connections and optimized services.
 Otherwise, you risk SLA issues when you break the connection.
 Changing the IP addresses of well-known servers, even temporarily, also creates connection problems.
 The solution is to do it one step at a time.